NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 In the {ref}`ad-hoc-envs` tutorial, we looked at imperatively creating shell environments using `nix-shell -p`, when we need a quick way to access tools without having to install them globally.
 We also saw how to execute that command with a specific Nixpkgs revision using a Git commit as an argument, to recreate the same environment used previously.

-In this tutorial we'll take a look how to create reproducible shell environments given a declarative configuration in a {term}`Nix file`.
+In this tutorial we'll take a look at how to create reproducible shell environments given a declarative configuration in a {term}`Nix file`.

 ### How long will it take?